Rauchdimehdi/JenkinsDemo/README.md

-# maven-project
+# Jenkins and Maven project

-Simple Maven Project
+Creating a CI/CD Pipeline using Jenkins and Maven